Chapter Bylaws

 Section 4.
 Quorum.

-A quorum of 10 percent of the members (but not fewer than six (6) persons) is required for General, Regular, or Emergency Meetings to transact business.
+A quorum of 5 percent of the members in good standing (but not fewer than six (6) persons) is required for General, Regular, or Emergency Meetings to transact business.

 ARTICLE V. Local Chapter Officers: Powers and Duties.

-a) The officers of the Local Chapter will be the Chair, Vice Chair, Secretary, Treasurer, Technology Administrator, two (2) At-large Officers, and the chair of each existing chapter committee.
+1. The officers of the Local Chapter will be the Co-Chairs, Secretary, Treasurer, Technology Administrator, two (2) At-large Officers, and the co-chairs of each existing chapter committee.
 The term of office will be one (1) year.

-b) Officers may serve no more than two (2) consecutive full terms as a committee chair, or two (2) consecutive terms within the Executive Committee.
-For example, it is acceptable for an officer to serve up to two (2) consecutive full terms as a committee chair for a specific committee, followed by up to two (2) consecutive full terms on the Executive Committee, but it would be unacceptable to serve three (3) consecutive full terms within the Executive Committee.
+2. Officers may serve no more than two (2) consecutive full terms as a committee co-chair, or two (2) consecutive terms within the Executive Committee.
+For example, it is acceptable for an officer to serve up to two (2) consecutive full terms as a committee co-chair for a specific committee, followed by up to two (2) consecutive full terms on the Executive Committee, but it would be unacceptable to serve three (3) consecutive full terms within the Executive Committee.
+Term limits shall be waived for executive committee officers should no candidate emerge to replace them.

 Section 2.
 Vacancies.

-In the event of a vacancy in the office of Chair, the Vice Chair will assume that office.
-In the event of a vacancy in any other Local Chapter office, the Local Chapter Executive Committee will appoint a replacement for the remainder of the term.
+In the event of a vacancy in any Local Chapter office, the Local Chapter Steering Committee will appoint a replacement for the remainder of the term.
+Where two or more willing volunteers cannot be identified to serve as committee Co-Chairs, a single Chair shall lead any given committee.

-b) The Chair will also be responsible for overseeing the day-to-day operations and political work between Local Chapter’s caucuses and committees.
+2. The Co-Chairs will also be responsible for overseeing the day-to-day operations and political work between Local Chapter’s caucuses and committees.

-c) The Chair will report to Local Chapter Regular Meetings on the business of the Executive Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.
+3. The Co-Chairs will report to Local Chapter Regular Meetings on the business of the Executive Committee Meetings, at which time a copy of the minutes of those meetings will be available for inspection.

-a) The Vice Chair is responsible for engaging the Phoenix community on behalf of Phoenix DSA.
-The Vice Chair will serve as the point of contact for interested new members and will remain a resource during their integration into the Chapter.
-The Vice Chair is responsible for organizing outreach events and representing DSA at external events in an effort to recruit new members.
+4. The Co-Chairs are responsible for engaging the Phoenix community on behalf of Phoenix DSA.
+The Co-Chairs will serve as the points of contact for interested new members and will remain a resource during their integration into the Chapter.
+The Co-Chairs are responsible for organizing outreach events and representing DSA at external events in an effort to recruit new members.

-b) The Vice Chair will assist the Chair in their governing responsibilities.
-The Vice Chair is to assume the position of Chair temporarily or permanently if the Chair is unable to serve.
-In the event that the Vice Chair is unable to preside over a meeting on behalf of the Chair, the Secretary will appoint a member of the Executive Committee to serve as temporary replacement.
+5. The Co-Chairs will assist each other in their governing responsibilities.
+One Co-Chair is to assume the position of Chair temporarily or permanently if the other Co-Chair is unable to serve.
+In the event that neither Co-Chair is able to preside over a meeting, the Secretary will appoint a member of the Executive Committee to serve as temporary replacement.

-c) The Secretary will appoint a member of the Executive Committee to temporarily assume responsibilities of the Chair, if the Vice Chair is not able to do so.
+3. The Secretary will appoint a member of the Executive Committee to temporarily assume responsibilities of the Chair if neither Co-Chair is able to assume their Co-Chair duties.

 The At-large Officers will assist with the executive functions of the chapter and have the same voting power as the other Executive Committee officers.
 The Local Chapter Executive Committee may assign additional temporary duties to an officer of the Local Chapter, so long as such assignments do not conflict with the designation of responsibilities outlined in these Bylaws.